zzzkeil/wireguard_unbound_dot_adblock/README.md

-# NOT ready to run jet    :)  be aware
+# - be aware - scripts not finished now !
 #
 # VPN over wireguard with DNS over HTTPS and adblock